AriaCET/aria_website/wiki/index.md

 The transmitter end, install [Aria client](/client.html) onto this.

 ### Nodes
-Setup a node and configure it in the web interface.
+Setup a node and configure it in the web interface (Or use a linphone deamon).